What are the biggest challenges facing the elderly today?

 We need to improve the lifestyles of the elderly if we are going to improve their quality of life.

-View all Health & Wellbeing
+see all articles on Health & Wellbeing

 We all know that as a society we are living much longer thanks to improved living conditions and health care.
 Of course, this seems a good thing but there are many challenges for the elderly.